andressaabreuzup/crystal-typescript-api-stack/docs/about.md

-Trabalhe com uma Stack que é serverless, contract first e que tem Lambdas em **TypeScript**.
+Work with a Serverless stack, contract first and with Lambdas in TypeScript.

-Elimine a complexidade de gerar a infraestrutura necessária para expor uma API e concentre-se apenas na codificação das Lambdas que executam as regras de negócio.
+Eliminate the complexity of generating the infrastructure needed to expose an API and just focus on coding the Lambdas that run the business rules

-A partir de um Contrato OpenAPI, você tem a geração da infraestrutura necessária abaixo:
+From an OpenAPI Contract, you have the generation of the necessary infrastructure below:

 - API Gateway;
-- Lambdas (no padrão lift lambda, ou seja, uma lambda para cada endpoint);
+- Lambdas (each endpoint generate one different Lambda);
 - Cloudwatch Logs;
 - X-Ray Tracing;
 - Métricas

-E ainda conta com a geração de código **`boilerplate`**, como:
+Also generates lambda source codes with the structure below:
-- Componentes Core;
+- Core Components;
 - Controllers;
 - Use Cases;
 - Error Handling;